-The Company provides a matching contribution of 3% (100% on up to 3% of eligible pay that is saved in the Plan).

-To be eligible to receive the matching Company contribution, the participant must be actively employed on the last business day of the quarter in which the contribution is made by the Company (except by reason of death, retirement, approved leave of absence, disability or layoff).
+Eligible employees hired on or after January 1, 2006 receive a Company match of fifty cents on the dollar up to 4% of pay saved on a beforetax basis, which equals a maximum match of 2% of annual pay up to the IRS 401(k) elective deferral limit.
+To be eligible to receive the matching Company contribution, the employee has to be actively employed on the last business day of the calendar quarter for which the allocation occurs (except by reason of death, retirement, approved leave of absence, disability, or layoff).